pnnl/tesp/doc/examples/SGIP1_Example.rst

 Due to limitations in the load modeling provided by Energy+, some expected interactions are not included in this system model.
 Specifically:

     - The loads modeled internally in Energy+ are not responsive to voltage and thus the interaction between it and GridLAB-D is only one way: Energy+ just provides a real power load; GridLAB-D does not assume a power factor and the the Energy Plus Agent (which is providing the value via FNCS) does not assume one either.
-    - The Energy Plus agent is only price responsive and does not provide a bid for real-time energy. **TODO: why?**
+    - The Energy Plus agent is only price responsive and does not provide a bid for real-time energy.

 Data Collection
 ...............
-**TODO: Is this important?
-Just link the in the UML class diagrams and highlight the particularly important parts?
-Generally discuss how metrics collection works in TESP?
-That should probably be saved for general discussion of the API**
+The data collection for TESP is handled in a largely standardized way.
+Each simulation tool produces an output dataset with key measurements.
+This data is typically stored in a JSON file (with an exception or two where the datasets are large and HDF5 is used).
+The specific data collected is defined in the TESP :ref:`../references/Design_Reference.rst`.

+The JSON data files are post-processed by Python scripts (one per simulation tool) to produce Python dictionaries that can then be queried to further post-process the data or used directly to create graphs, charts, tables or other presentations of the data from the analysis.
+Metadata files describing the models used in the analysis are also used when creating these presentations.

 Running the Example